Posts with tag ”usa”

 The silver screen memory of Los Angeles

 It feels good to be back in Los Angeles, the city of angels, devils and Hank Moody.
-Even though I started the morning by dipping my pale toes in the Pacific at Malibu, I’m not doing Venice this time around.
+Even though Hollywood feels like more of a tourist trap these days, one cannot deny the historic importance of the area.

 Halloween ten years later